 From 2011 to 2015, Liz served as Language Services Supervisor at Indiana University Health Academic Health Center in Indianapolis.
 She has spoken in the U.S., Canada, and Mexico on quality in interpreter services, advocacy for interpreters, and skills-based training for interpreters.
 An experienced interpreter trainer, she is licensed to teach Bridging the Gap and The Community Interpreter International.
 Liz taught in the conference interpreting course for interpret2B, a hands-on interpreting program based in Brazil and delivered in the online classroom.

-Liz holds a B.A. in Spanish from Indiana University-Purdue University at Indianapolis, where she is Associate Faculty.
-She also holds a Master’s of Conference Interpreting from York University’s Glendon School of Translation in Toronto, where she was currently adjunct faculty from 2019 – 2021.
+Liz holds a B.A. in Spanish from Indiana University-Purdue University at Indianapolis, where she was Associate Faculty from 2016 – 2019.
+She earned a Master’s of Conference Interpreting (MCI) from York University’s Glendon School of Translation in Toronto, where she was currently adjunct faculty from 2019 – 2021.
 Liz is based in Houston, where she is a full-time graduate student at the University of Houston’s Graduate College of Social Work.

 Liz was a founder in Seven Sisters Interpreter Training & Consulting, where she worked with her partners to develop and deliver online practice intensives for interpreters.
 Since 2012, she has shared her experiences as an interpreter and interpreter trainer on her That Interpreter blog.

 Comments are closed.